34 Primitive Survival Skills All Survivalists Should Know

 Cliche I know but I think many things boils down to this!
 Whatever you do, don’t panic!

-Keeping the right attitude is half the battle when it comes to surviving in the wild.
+As OG wild puts it, keeping the right attitude is half the battle when it comes to surviving in the wild.
 The wrong frame of mind will impair your ability to make rational decisions.
 If you’re lost, stay as positive as you can and do your best to think, observe, and plan!

 Time evolution has lead a majority of our population to become reliant on technology.
 This reliance may result in a level of dissociation with nature.
 Often times some of us tend to forget that there were periods where humans walked the earth and survived with nowhere near the amount of technological aid today’s world provides.